Jameswhale/git-introduction/# Working colaboratively with git.md

 hint: (e.g., 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```
 This is telling you that there are some changes on the remote master branch that aren't on your local master branch.
-To solve this we need to pull those changes down to our local branch you do this with `git pull`
+To solve this we need to pull those changes down to our local branch.
+You do this with `git pull`
-You shoud see something like this:
+You should see something like this:

 ```
 remote: Counting objects: 4, done.